Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Conclusions

-The rich behaviour shown by the molecules, especially at short separations, could be also relevant to consider when proposing polar molecules as qubit storage~\cite{gregory_robust_2021}, as the dipole-dipole interaction plays an important role in designing the corresponding quantum gates~\cite{ni_dipolar_2018}.
-In particular, qubits constructed with symmetric tops have been proposed~\cite{wei_entanglement_2011}, which rely on having opposite dipole projections for states with $k=\pm 1$.
-Therefore, precise control of the dipoles polarisation is required for designing quantum computing platforms~\cite{yu_scalable_2019}.
+The rich behavior shown by the molecules, especially at short separations, could be also relevant to consider when proposing polar molecules as qubit storage~\cite{gregory_robust_2021}, as the dipole-dipole interaction plays an important role in designing the corresponding quantum gates~\cite{ni_dipolar_2018}.
+While diatomic molecules have attracted the most attention in the past due to their higher level of control, which is especially useful for dipolar gases, polyatomic molecules could be exploited in other applications.
+Qubits constructed with symmetric tops have been proposed~\cite{wei_entanglement_2011}, which rely on having opposite dipole projections for states with $k=\pm 1$.
+Therefore, a good understanding of the rotational properties of interacting symmetric molecules is necessary for the precise control of the dipole polarization required for designing quantum computing platforms~\cite{yu_scalable_2019}.

+While the model employed in this work does not aim to describe all aspects of realistic cold molecules, it serves as a starting point for future realistic descriptions.
 Future work will consider additional effects, such as from hyperfine structure and interactions with external magnetic and ac electric fields~\cite{krems_molecules_2019}.
+The consideration of higher-order multipolar interactions is also a pressing extension~\cite{craig_molecular_1984}, as the consideration of additional interactions can compete with the dipole-dipole one considered in this work~\cite{lepers_long-range_2013}.
 We also intend to consider mobile molecules trapped in harmonic traps, as studied for two molecules in Refs.~\cite{dawid_two_2018,dawid_magnetic_2020}, with the final aim of describing more realistic many-body configurations.
+In particular, the use of electric fields and dipole-dipole interactions could be examined to realize gases with bound tetramers of diatomic molecules.
 Similarly, we intend to study polar molecules immersed in lattice configurations, complementing recent efforts to describe non-reactive molecules in optical lattices~\cite{docaj_ultracold_2016,wall_microscopic_2017}.
 In this direction, it will be particularly interesting to examine non-linear molecules to further describe recently proposed scenarios of symmetric and asymmetric molecules trapped in lattice configurations~\cite{yu_scalable_2019,isaule_quantum_2022}.